 Renovation and transformation of the building was given to Spanish architect Abelardo Lafuente in 1924.
 The inside yard was covered to be converted into the dining room, modern sanitary and heating system was installed and the facade was covered with marble.
 The garden remained despite the addition of a winter garden and a massive ballroom that became the center of Shanghai Social life for the upper class for a few years.

-Pictures of the winter garden shows the opulence of the place.
 The Majestic hotel was the best and most luxurious in Shanghai and one of the leading hotels in the World from it’s opening in 1924, being the jewel of the Hong Kong and Shanghai hotels company.
-The gigantic ballroom became the place where the most important official parties took place, including St Andrew’s and St George’s, the Washington and the Russian ball as it was the largest venue in Shanghai, able to host more than 1000 guests.
+The gigantic ballroom became the place for most important official parties to take place, including St Andrew’s and St George’s, the Washington and the Russian ball as it was the largest venue in Shanghai, able to host more than 1000 guests.

-With all its grandeur, the Majestic Hotel proved to big and too luxurious to be really profitable, and the hotel was sold to developers at the end of 1929.
+With all its grandeur, the Majestic Hotel proved to big and too luxurious to be really profitable, and the hotel was sold to developers in 1930 (source: Hong Kong and Shanghai hotels official website).
 At the same period, the Cathay hotel (today’s Fairmont Peace Hotel) opened on the Bund.
-The Majestic hotel ballroom finally closed in 1931.
+The Majestic hotel ballroom finally closed in 1931 and the building was destroyed in 1932.
 The massive land was separated in several lots, including the one where Majestic Theater was built in 1941.
 The former location of the hotel is similar to the one of today’s Westgate Mall on Nanjing Xi lu.